Training the Next Generation of Cardiac Surgeons Since 1928

 Dr. Steven Bibevski completed the congenital heart residency and joined the faculty at Joe DiMaggio Children's Hospital in Hollywood Florida.
 Dr. Bibevski has extensive experience in the treatment of all complex forms of congenital heart disease.
 Originally from Melbourne, Australia, Dr. Bibevski also completed a visiting fellowship at the Royal Children's Hospital in Melbourne.

 Dr. Jennifer Hirsch-Romano at the University of Michigan, completed her residency in 2005.
-Dr. Hirsh-Romano is one of the few female pediatric cardiac surgeons in the U.S. She is an Associate Professor of Cardiac Surgery and Associate Professor of Pediatrics and Communicable Diseases.
+Dr. Hirsh-Romano is an Associate Professor of Cardiac Surgery and Associate Professor of Pediatrics and Communicable Diseases.

-Dr. I-Wen Wang is at the Indiana University School of Medicine.
-A Cardiothoracic Transplant & Ventricular Assist Device Fellow in 2006, Dr. Wang is now with the Division of Cardiac Surgery at the Indiana University School of Medicine.
+Dr. I-Wen Wang a Cardiothoracic Transplant & Ventricular Assist Device Fellow in 2006, Dr. Wang is now with the Division of Cardiac Surgery at the Indiana University School of Medicine.

 Logistics of a Cardiac Surgery Residency